 If your goal is engaging professional audiences in context where they're in the mindset to do business, you should be considering the world's largest professional network as a player in your social media marketing mix.
 Check out these proof points illustrating the booming engagement on LinkedIn.

 Why LinkedIn Is a Powerful Platform for Brands

 It’s quite likely the professionals you want to reach spend time on numerous social media channels.
 But it’s not just a matter of engaging them on social media; you need to catch them when they’re in the right mindset.

 That’s why LinkedIn should be your go-to platform.
 It’s where professionals are ready to engage with brands like yours.
 It’s also where your brand can stand out and where you can generate results that matter.

 It’s All Right On LinkedIn

 Three things set LinkedIn apart from other social media channels:

-Right environment.
+A business environment.
 As a high-quality, brand-safe environment, LinkedIn provides a space fit for our community of professionals.
 People trust the information and content shared on LinkedIn because it’s shared by true professionals.
-For the second year running, LinkedIn was the most trusted social platform globally in Business Insider's Digital Trust report.
+LinkedIn was named the most trusted social platform in Business Insider's Digital Trust report.

-Right audience.
-On LinkedIn, we’ve assembled the world’s largest professional community numbering over 590 million members*.
+A professional audience.
+On LinkedIn, we’ve assembled the world’s largest professional community numbering more than 690 million members.
 These are the world’s business leaders, decision makers, influencers, today’s daily practitioners, and tomorrow’s future leaders – everyone who matters to your brand.
 That’s quality reach at scale with people who come to LinkedIn in a professional mindset, to exchange ideas and grow their careers.